o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Open `MeshMotionVectorVegetationBending.azsl`.

-1. Add the call to `ProcessBending`, just as we did in the previous steps with the other shaders.
+1. Add the call to `ProcessBending`, just as you did in the previous steps with the other shaders.
 Under the declaration for `float4 prevWorldPosition`, but above `OUT.m_worldPos`, add:

    ```hlsl
    float currentTime = SceneSrg::m_time;
    worldPosition = ProcessBending(currentTime, IN.m_position, IN.m_normal, IN.m_optional_color, worldPosition, objectToWorld);
    ```

-1. For our motion vectors to work we need to find the previous world position.
-We want to perform bending on the vertex at the `IN.m_position` but at the previous frame time, with the previous world position.
-We can use `SceneSrg::m_prevTime` to get the previous frame time.
-Call our `ProcessBending` function again, but with the appropriate time and world position:
+1. For motion vectors to work you need to find the previous world position.
+You will want to perform bending on the vertex at the `IN.m_position` but at the previous frame time, with the previous world position.
+You can use `SceneSrg::m_prevTime` to get the previous frame time.
+Call your `ProcessBending` function again, but with the appropriate time and world position:

    ```hlsl
    float currentTime = SceneSrg::m_time;